SpiroSmart | UX design + research

 more than remixing

 User interface and feature inspiration was borrowed from existing FDA approved spirometry equipment as a starting point to redesigning the instructional components and to stay within FDA regulation boundaries.
-Because traditional instructional training is so direct, the idea of put a fun twist like gamification might help make medical diagnostics less daunting and more effective while extending our reach to a wider audience, including young children who may be intimidated or dislike the procedure.
+Because traditional instructional training is so direct, the idea of putting a fun twist like gamification might help make medical diagnostics less daunting and more effective while extending our reach to a wider audience, including young children who may be intimidated or dislike the procedure.

 Designing a better tutorial